 Teacher salaries seen through this lens ranged from 7,824 PPS in Albania to 50,357 PPS in Germany.
 While the annual gross starting salary of teachers is generally between 20,000 and 30,000 PPS, it is still below 20,000 PPS in 10 EU countries: Estonia, Malta, Czechia, Romania, Greece, Bulgaria, Poland, Hungary, Latvia and Slovakia respectively.

 The Balkan countries Montenegro and North Macedonia, which are outside the EU, have higher teacher salaries in PPS than several EU countries.
 Surprisingly, Turkey ranks significantly better in PPS (28,455) than in nominal salary (€8,330): while it ranked 28th out of 36 countries in nominal figures, it came 11th in PPS.

 How do European teachers’ salaries compare to the minimum wage?

 The ratio of teacher salaries to minimum wage shows how much teachers earn compared to the minimum wage in each country.
 The ratio is calculated by dividing the gross teacher salary by the gross minimum wage.

-That ratio is highest in Germany with 2.8 whereas Poland has the lowest ratio with 1.1.
+That ratio is the highest in Germany, with 2.8, whereas Poland has the lowest ratio with 1.1.